perladvent/perldotcom/content/article/installing-all-perls-on-macos.md

 # failed in that locale.
 ```

-One of the top google hits for be_BY.CP1131 is [a note that Apple has previously shipped a broken version](https://www.solvusoft.com/en/files/error-missing-download/out/windows/apple-computer-inc/mac-os-x-install-disc/be-by-cp1131-out/).
+One of the top google hits for "be_BY.CP1131" is [a note that Apple has previously shipped a broken version](https://www.solvusoft.com/en/files/error-missing-download/out/windows/apple-computer-inc/mac-os-x-install-disc/be-by-cp1131-out/).
 And, there's [GitHub #9869](https://github.com/Perl/perl5/issues/9869) for v5.10.1.

 What's the fix?
 Look inside *lib/locale.t*: the tests just skip locales with problems, and one of those is be_BY.CP1131.
-Removing that locale is guarded by the version check `($v >= 8 and $v < 10)`, so maybe that needs to be added to the work of [Devel::PatchPerl](https://metacpan.org/pod/PatchPerl):
+Removing that locale is guarded by the version check `($v >= 8 and $v < 10)`, so maybe that range needs to be updated to the work of [Devel::PatchPerl](https://metacpan.org/pod/PatchPerl):

 ```perl
 if ($^O eq 'darwin') {